sweetpea-org/sweetpea-py/README.md

 [![Build Status](https://travis-ci.org/sweetpea-org/sweetpea-py.svg?branch=master)](https://travis-ci.org/sweetpea-org/sweetpea-py)

-SweetPea is a language for declaratively specifying randomized experimental designs, and a runtime for synthesizing trial sequences generated from the design specification; this prototype that is targeted at psychology and neuroscience experiments.
+SweetPea is a language for declaratively specifying randomized experimental designs and synthesizing trial sequences generated from the design specification.
+SweetPea is currently targeted at psychology and neuroscience experiments.

 An experimental design is a description of experimental factors, relationships between factors, sequential constraints, and how to map those factors onto a sequence of trials.
-The reliability and validity of experimental results heavily relies on rigorous experimental design.
+Such a design is constructed by calling SweetPea functions such as `factor`, `derived_factor`, or `at_most_k_in_a_row`.

-SweetPea provides a high-level interface to declaratively describe an experimental design, and a low-level synthesizer to generate unbiased sequences of trials given satisfiable constraints.
-SweetPea samples sequences of trials by compiling experimental designs into Boolean logic, which are then passed to a SAT-sampler.
-The SAT-sampler [Unigen](https://bitbucket.org/kuldeepmeel/unigen) provides statistical guarantees that the solutions it finds are approximately uniformly probable in the space of all valid solutions.
-This means that while producing sequences of trials that are perfectly unbiased is intractable, we do the next best thing-- produce sequences that are approximately unbiased.
+SweetPea includes a synthesizer to generate unbiased sequences of trials that satisfy the design's constraints.
+In the most general case, SweetPea compiles an experimental design into a boolean formula that is passed to a SAT sampler; the SAT sampler [Unigen](https://bitbucket.org/kuldeepmeel/unigen) provides statistical guarantees that the solutions it finds are approximately uniformly probable in the space of all valid solutions.
+Unfortunately, sampling this way is not tractable for all designs that can be expressed with SweetPea, and improving sampling strategies is a primary direction for ongoing work.

-## Disclaimer!
+## Disclaimer

-This project is at an early stage, and likely to change: it isn't yet ready for real-world useage.
-Please don't rely on any of this code!
+While the SweetPea language (as an API) is relatively stable, its interface is still likely to evolve for now.
+Use with caution.

 ## Usage

 SweetPea requires Python 3.5 or later.
-It also depends on [docker][1] being installed and running on your machine so that it can start a docker container for the backend server.
+It also depends on [Docker][1] being installed and running on your machine so that it can start a container for the backend server.

-Intstall with `pip`:
+Intstall SweetPea with `pip`:

 ```
 pip install sweetpea